If you like classic Mentaiko Pasta (Spicy Cod Roe Pasta), you have to try this udon noodle version, Mentaiko Udon!

-So let’s begin by talking about the main ingredient.
-Mentaiko (明太子) is chili-spiced salted roe of pollock or cod and it is usually used as a filling for Onigiri (rice ball).
+Mentaiko (明太子) is chili-spiced salted roe of pollack or cod and it is usually used as a filling for Onigiri (rice ball).
 You can find mentaiko in either refrigerated or frozen section of Japanese supermarkets.
-Typical Mentaiko Pasta is spaghetti tossed with mentaiko, butter and sometimes cream.
-It’s really a quick meal that only requires 15 minutes of preparation time.

-You might wonder if you can skip Japanese mayonnaise (a common brand is Kewpie Mayonnaise); however, I really think this is another must have ingredient.
-I know some of you might have a hard time finding Japanese mayonnaise, but try finding it at a Chinese/Asian markets.
+You might wonder if you can skip Japanese mayonnaise (a common brand is Kewpie Mayonnaise); however, I really think this is another must-have ingredient.
+I know some of you might have a hard time finding Japanese mayonnaise, but try finding it at a Chinese/Asian market.
 They usually carry Japanese mayonnaise (at least around where I live).

 - ½ onion

-- Make a slit through each sac membrane of the mentaiko lengthwise and scrape out the spicy roe with knife (or spoon).
+- With a knife, make a slit through each sac membrane of the mentaiko lengthwise and scrape out the spicy roe (you can use a spoon, too).
 Discard the sac membrane.

 - Add heavy cream and soy sauce.

-- Melt the butter in a frying pan and add the onion.
+- Heat the butter in a frying pan over medium heat and add the chopped onion.

-- When the onion is soft, add the squid and cook until it changes color.
+- When the onion is tender, add the squid and cook until it changes color.

 - Add the sake and sauté until alcohol is evaporated.